Seelengrab/Supposition.jl/docs/src/intro.md

 values).
 If our sampling is good enough & representative of the actual data we'd usually expect, this can be a very good indicator for correctness on our input.
 The difficulty comes from the second point above - controlling the values we put in to a satisfying degree, as well as, once a failure is found, reducing it to something we humans can more easily use to pinpoint the uncovered bug, through a process called "shrinking".
-You can find the introductory explanations for how this works in the context of Supposition.jl in the [Basic Usage](@ref) section of the examples.
+You can find the introductory explanations for how this is done in the context of Supposition.jl in the [Basic Usage](@ref) section of the examples.

+For more information about shrinking, see [What exactly is "shrinking"?](@ref faq_shrinking).

 ## Julia specific nuances